pnyxai/pokt-ml-sidecar/README.md

-# pokt-ml-sidecar
-Sidecar for running ML services on the Pocket Network
+# Poncho - A sidecar for ML in the Pocket Network

-### Poncho

 The poncho is a performant Rust app that is designed to cover your vLLM endpoint and keep it warm and cozy doing its stuff while it connects to the POKT Network.
 Currently it supports: